NyxLang/specification/docs/1-language-model/5-data-model.md

 # Data Model

-_Objects_ are Nyx's abstraction for data.
-All data in a Nyx program is represented by objects or by relations between objects.
-Even Nyx source code itself is represented by objects.
+_Objects_ are Chopin's abstraction for data.
+All data in a Chopin program is represented by objects or by relations between objects.
+Even Chopin source code itself is represented by objects.

 Every object has an identity, a type, and a value.
 An object's _identity_ never changes once it has been created; identity is an immutable property of an object.
 Each individual object has an id represented by an integer value.
 If two bindings each hold a reference to the same integer id, they both reference the same object.